 When And Why Are UTXO Important?

-For those who may not be familiar, an atomic swap is a peer-to-peer method of trading cryptocurrency that eliminates the need for a middleman or third party.
+For those who may not be familiar, atomic swaps are peer-to-peer crypto trades that do not require a middleman or third party.
 There are no escrow services, proxy tokens, or other centralized accounts.
 Rather, atomic swaps are trades of cryptocurrency directly between users’ wallets, blockchain to blockchain.